leonstafford/coding-test-advertising-settings/README.md

 So some of my boiler plate code is working.
 I'll need to `composer i` before that...

 Added in a PHPCS ruleset that I'd been meaning to try out, [szepeviktor/phpcs-psr-12-neutron-hybrid-ruleset](https://github.com/szepeviktor/phpcs-psr-12-neutron-hybrid-ruleset).
 Unfortunately, the upstream ruleset by Automattic that it uses is semver locked, so requires a `composer i --ignore-platform-reqs` to overcome.
 Also, my project I copied boilerplate from is quite different coding standard, so will take some time to do a bit of search-replacing of vars and some other adjustments.

+OK, back from dinner and will get onto appeasing the coding standards I chose.
+Have added exepcted failing tests to GitHub Actions workflow, too.
+At this point, I'm wiring up the basics, with tests in place, doing an occasional manual test to see if things are showing up in `wp-env`'s WP.